xylous/grzegorz/README.md

 ### Usage

-There are two commands:
+There are three commands:

-- `fetchpron`, which takes a file containing words separated by newlines, and, given the language you want your IPA pronunciations in, creates a JSON file at the specified output location
+- `fetchipa`, which takes a file containing words separated by newlines, and, given the language you want your IPA pronunciations in, creates a JSON file at the specified output location

-- `createpairs`, which takes the JSON file created before, and outputs the list of minimal pairs it found at the specified location.
+- `generate`, which takes the JSON file created before, and outputs the list of minimal pairs it found at the specified location.

     Note that, by default, it's optimised: it filters out pairs with "boring"